 Kosher status can be transmitted from the food to the utensil or from the utensil to the food only in the presence of heat, (including hot spices) or prolonged contact, thus if you are eating cold food in a non-kosher establishment, the condition of the plates is not an issue.
 I knew an Orthodox rabbi who would eat ice cream at Friendly's, for example, because the ice cream was kosher and the utensils are irrelevant for such cold food.
 Likewise, you could use the same knife to slice cold cuts and cheese, as long as you clean it in between, but this is not really a recommended procedure, because it increases the likelihood of mistakes.

 Stove tops and sinks routinely become non-kosher utensils, because they routinely come in contact with both meat and dairy in the presence of heat.
-It is necessary, therefore, to use dishpans when cleaning dishes (don't soak them directly in the sink) and to use separate spoon rests and trivets when putting things down on the stove top.
+It is necessary, therefore, to use dishpans when cleaning dishes (don't soak the dishes directly in the sink) and to use separate spoon rests and trivets when putting things down on the stove top.

 Dishwashers are a kashrut problem.
 If you are going to use a dishwasher for both meat and dairy in a kosher home, you either need to have separate dish racks or you need to run the dishwasher in between meat and dairy loads.

 You should use separate towels and pot holders for meat and dairy.
 Routine laundering kashers such items, so you can simply launder them between using them for meat and dairy.
+Kosher households normally have different sets, often color coded, say: red or brown for meat, white or yellow for dairy and green for pareve.

 Certain kinds of utensils can be "kashered" if you make a mistake and use it with both meat and dairy.
 Consult a rabbi for guidance if this situation occurs.